 Academic Year Positions

-- COMMUNITY WORK-STUDY FELLOWSHIPS provide federal work-study funds for academic-year community-engaged work with local non-profit agencies.
+- COMMUNITY WORK-STUDY FELLOWSHIPS provide work-study funds for academic-year community-engaged work with local non-profit agencies.
 Students can apply for jobs already listed for local organizations.
 Students may also work as literacy or math tutors in the local schools through the AMERICA READS/AMERICA COUNTS program.
-Students MUST qualify for federal work-study funds.
-Compensation is at a rate of $10.25/hour.
+Students MUST qualify for work-study funds.
+Compensation is at a rate of $12.75/hour.
 Host agencies must agree to reimburse Bates College for 25% of the student’s total earnings.
-For more information, contact Marty Deschaines at the Harward Center for Community Partnerships.
+For more information, contact Hamza Abdi at the Harward Center for Community Partnerships.
 Click here to download a community work-study application or click here to download an America Reads/America Counts application.

 DEADLINE: Rolling, but most positions are filled soon after the start of the semester

-- SUMMER COMMUNITY WORK-STUDY FELLOWSHIPS provide federal work-study funds for summer community-engaged learning projects.
-These projects may be primarily socially or environmentally focused.
+- The SUMMER COMMUNITY WORK-STUDY PROGRAM provides work-study funding for summer work with non-profit or governmental organizations in the Lewiston/Auburn area.
 Funds are available on a competitive basis.
-Students can design projects in non-profit agencies or apply for jobs already listed for local organizations.
-Funds can be used locally or in other parts of the country with preference being given to local projects.
-Students MUST qualify for federal work-study funds in both the current academic year and the following academic year.
-Students are paid hourly and can earn up to $4000 for the summer.
-Host agencies must agree to reimburse Bates College for 25% of the student’s total earnings.
-Applicants must also submit a strong letter of support from the agency supervisor and from a faculty member.
-Summer work cannot begin until June 1st.
-For more information, contact Peggy Rotundo (email@example.com) at the Harward Center for Community Partnerships or click here to download an application.
+Students can design projects with non-profit agencies or apply for existing positions.
+Students MUST qualify for work-study funds in both the current and the following academic year.
+Students are paid $12.75/hour for up to 300 hours of work.
+Work may be part-time or full-time.
+Host agencies typically agree to reimburse Bates College for 25% of the student’s total earnings.
+Applicants must submit a letter of support from the host agency.
+For more information, contact Hamza Abdi (email@example.com) at the Harward Center for Community Partnerships or click here to download an application.

-DEADLINE: Review of applications will begin on March 18, 2019 and will continue until funding is expended.
+DEADLINE: Review of applications will begin on TBD and will continue until funding is expended.

 Click here to download a tip sheet on writing a Harward Center summer grant proposal.